What technology and security do I need to work remotely?

 If you’re making a lot of calls whilst remote working, it’s a good idea to get a set of headphones.
 Earphones are fine but can become uncomfortable on longer calls.
 If you can, invest in noise-cancelling headphones to ensure no outside interference can disrupt your calls.
 If you’re making video calls on your desktop, you’ll need to get a webcam as they don’t have one in-built.
 This will ensure you can remain connected to your team and see familiar faces during the day.
 If you’re using a laptop, you won’t need a webcam as they have them installed already.

 Moving on from physical devices, the software you use is just as important when working remotely.
-Without access to physical documents in your office, it’s wise to set up Google Docs to ensure all your team have access to documents they need.
-With your documents online, you can create, edit and share each other’s work without the need for multiple versions of docs or printing.
-You don’t need access to Microsoft Suite when using Google Docs so this can save you a great deal of money if you don’t already have it installed on your device.
+Without access to physical documents in your office, it’s wise to set up Google Docs, or other document sharing software, to ensure all your team has access to documents they need.
+With your documents online, you can create, edit, and share each other’s work without the need for multiple versions of docs or printing.
+If you choose to set up Google Docs, you don’t need access to Microsoft Suite, so this can save you a great deal of money if you don’t already have it installed on your device.
 If you’re creating design documents, you’ll need access to Adobe Creative Suite.
 If your business already has this software, you just need the login details to be able to access it remotely.

 Broadband and ethernet cable